Using porcelain clay to make striking pottery inspired by the landscape.

 I have a fascination for stories.
 Every piece of work I make starts with the same blank canvas: a thin sheet of pure white porcelain with its connotations of beauty, value and fragility.
-I aim for the porcelain to closely resemble those for modern Chinese porcelain, that it should be:

 The insides of the vessels are glazed, which draws out the colours.
 The exterior is polished and waxed to a unique glow.

 I am a member of Cornwall Ceramics and Glass Group, an Associate member of the Devon Guild of Craftsmen and a selected member of Design Nation, a Crafts Council body set up to promote British design by some of the most innovative designers and craftspeople from across the UK.